List of naval battles

-Lord Howe's action, or the Glorious First of June, a painting by Philip James de Loutherbourg depicting the Glorious First of June, a naval battle between the British and the French.
+Lord Howe's action, or the Glorious First of June, a 1795 painting by Philip James de Loutherbourg depicting the Glorious First of June, a naval battle between the British and the French.
 This battle occurred in 1794, during the height of the Age of Sail.

-This list of naval battles is a chronological list delineating important naval battles that have occurred throughout history, from the beginning of naval warfare with the Hittites in the 12th century BC to piracy off the coast of Somalia in the 21st century.
+This list of naval battles is a chronological list delineating important naval battles that have occurred throughout history, from the beginning of naval warfare with the Ancient Egypt in the 13th century BC to piracy off the coast of Somalia in the 21st century.
 If a battle has no commonly used name it is referred to as "Action of (date)" within the list below.